How to Choose a Therapist or Coach…

 – Robert Johnson

-When you’re looking around for a therapist, really look.
+When you’re looking around for a therapist or coach, really look.

 Be choosy.